localstack/localstack-blog.github.io/content/2024-08-12-ephemeral-instances/index.md

 2. Choose LocalStack AWS.
 3. Set how long you'd like the ephemeral instance to live.
 After this time has passed, the ephemeral instance will automatically be shut down.
 Keep in mind that this consumes usage minutes.
 The number of minutes available to you depend on the type of subscription you have.
 4. If you'd like to start your instance off of one of your existing Cloud Pods, you can select it in the creation form (we'll also explore another option to do this later in this article).
 If you don't select one, the instance will start as a clean slate, with no services running.
-5. Optionally, you can choose any [extensions](https://docs.localstack.cloud/user-guide/extensions/extensions-library/) that you might want to have installed on the instance.
+5. Additionally, you can select any of our [extensions](https://docs.localstack.cloud/user-guide/extensions/extensions-library/) to be installed on startup of the instance.

 {{< img-simple src=web-app-setup.png width=800 alt="setting up an ephemeral instance manually via the LocalStack web app">}}

 Hit the **Launch** button and give it a couple minutes to work its magic.

-### Adding Services to a Running Instance
+### Adding resources to a Running Instance

 The easiest way to add and manage services running on your ephemeral instance is via the web app.
-Once the instance is finished deploying, you should see it listed under your LocalStack Instances on the left hand navigation and also listed on the ephemeral instances page.
+Once the instance is finished booting up, you should see it listed under your LocalStack Instances on the left hand sidebar and also listed on the ephemeral instances page you've started it from.

 ![the running instance in the navigation](running-instance.png)